American Political Science Association Institute for Civically Engaged Research (ICER)

 The Institute Directors are:

 - Amy Cabrera Rasmussen (California State University Long Beach)

 If you have further questions about the institute, please contact APSA’s Centennial Center at firstname.lastname@example.org.

-The Institute will take place on the campus of Tufts University, in the Boston area, from June 15-18, 2020.
-Approximately twenty participants will meet each day for intensive discussions and workshops.
+Approximately 20 participants meet each day for intensive discussions and workshops.
 Thanks to support from the Ivywood Foundation, participation in the Institute for Civically Engaged Research is free, and scholarships are available to defray costs of travel, food, and housing on the Tufts campus.
 Applicants are expected to seek financial support from their home institution, but admission to the Institute for Civically Engaged Research will not be affected by financial need.

-ICER participants are invited to attend the Frontiers of Democracy conference immediately following the institute, from the evening of June 18 until noon on June 20 in downtown Boston.
+ICER participants are invited to attend the Frontiers of Democracy conference immediately following the institute.
 Frontiers offers the opportunity to engage directly with over 120 activists, policymakers, and engaged scholars from across multiple disciplines, to present one’s work to and learn from potential partners about their interests and best practices for collaboration.
 ICER participants will have the Frontiers’ conference fee waived and be provided lodging assistance.